root-project/web/download/building_root/build_root_old_method.md

 ROOT can be built either using the classic `./configure;make` method or by using [CMake](http://www.cmake.org/).

-The advantage of the `./configure;make` method method is that it works out-of-the box on all Unix like machines, while on Windows it requires the cygwin environment to be installed.
+The advantage of the `./configure;make` method is that it runs out-of-the box on all Unix like machines, while on Windows it requires the cygwin environment to be installed.

-The advantages of `CMake` are that is works on all platforms and makes/builds projects for the native IDE's (like Visual Studio on
+The advantage of `CMake` is that it runs on all platforms and makes/builds projects for the native IDE's (like Visual Studio on
 Windows, or Xcode on OSX).
 See →  [these instructions]({{'/resources/building_root' | relative_url}}) for installing ROOT using `CMake`.

 ## Choosing the installation method

 There are two main methods of installing ROOT from source:
-- [location independent](#location-independent-installation): suitable for a personal installation of ROOT.
+- [location independent](#location-independent-installation): suitable for a personal ROOT installation.
 - [location dependent](#location-dependent-installation): suitable for for a system wide ROOT installation.

 ### Location independent installation